 This primer was written by the Participatory Budgeting Project (PBP) team in advance of their Forum @ Civic Hall, “Democracy Beyond Elections: A New Deal for Democracy.”
-You can reserve your tickets here.
 Also check out the video discussion of their new report with PBP’s Jennifer Godzeno and research consultant Alexa Kasdan here.

 Our democracy is in crisis.